The following are the Pennsylvania veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.

 Education Benefits for Veterans In Pennsylvania

 In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Pennsylvania veterans’ benefits programs for education in 2018.
+The following are the Pennsylvania veterans’ benefits programs for education in 2018 and 2019.

 Education Gratuity Program